 Not only does the sampling area define boundaries, it also has a GPS location (latitude & longitude) that indicates a point within the sampling area (usually at the center of the polygon).
 At the time of the 2010 Census, the sampling area was located at:

 More information on this topic and the changes between the 2000 Census and the 2010 Census can be found in the section for our Census-to-Census Observations ... (see below).

 Population Density ...

 Using the population (39,106 people) and land area (18.78 square miles [48.6 km²]) values from the 2010 Census, Wausau had a population density of 1,951 people per square mile [753 people/km²].

 In comparison, the 2000 Census shows Wausau had a population of 38,426 people and a land area of 16.49 square miles [42.7 km²].
 This gives a population density of 2,164 people per square mile [835 people/km²]

-NOTE: Be aware that when comparing population density between the 2000 and the 2010 Census, there were changes in the sampling area for Wausau.
-You need to be careful when making such a comparison, the differences are likely to lead to an incorrect comparison.
-More information about the nature of these differences can be found in the section Census-to-Census Observations ... (see below).
+NOTE: Be aware that when comparing population density between the 2000 Census and the 2010 Census, there were changes in the sampling area for Wausau.
+You need to be careful when making such a comparison, the differences are likely to lead to a questionable comparison.
+More information about the changes can be found in the section Census-to-Census Observations ... (see below).

 Housing Units ...